ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 .. code-block:: yaml+jinja

-   - name: Start a started task using member name.
+   - name: Start a started task using a member in a partitioned data set.
      zos_started_task:
        state: "started"
        member: "PROCAPP"
-   - name: Start a started task using member name and identifier.
+   - name: Start a started task using a member name and giving it an identifier.
      zos_started_task:
        state: "started"
        member: "PROCAPP"
        identifier: "SAMPLE"
-   - name: Start a started task using member name and job.
+   - name: Start a started task using both a member and a job name.
      zos_started_task:
        state: "started"
        member: "PROCAPP"
        job_name: "SAMPLE"
-   - name: Start a started task using member name, job and enable verbose.
+   - name: Start a started task and enable verbose output.
      zos_started_task:
        state: "started"
        member: "PROCAPP"
        job_name: "SAMPLE"
        verbose: True
-   - name: Start a started task using member name, subsystem and enable reuse asid.
+   - name: Start a started task specifying the subsystem and enabling a reusable ASID.
      zos_started_task:
        state: "started"
        member: "PROCAPP"
        subsystem: "MSTR"
        reus_asid: "YES"
-   - name: Display a started task using started task name.
+   - name: Display a started task using a started task name.
      zos_started_task:
        state: "displayed"
        task_name: "PROCAPP"
-   - name: Display started tasks using matching regex.
+   - name: Display all started tasks that begin with an s using a wildcard.
      zos_started_task:
        state: "displayed"
        task_name: "s*"